 Director of Communications

 Claudia is a native of Mexico City who learned English in an immersion program.
 This experience was so transformative that it turned her into a lifelong advocate of bilingualism.
 She made sure her children became bilingual by attending K-12 Spanish dual immersion programs.
-And her commitment to equity has only been strengthened by working with powerful advocates such as Jeannie Oakes, Jackie Goldberg and Steve Zimmer.
+Her commitment to equity has only been strengthened by working with powerful advocates such as Jeannie Oakes, Jackie Goldberg and Steve Zimmer.
 She feels that this, her years as an entrepreneur, and her work as a Communications Specialist for UCLA IDEA (Institute for Democracy, Education and Access) have prepared her well to now support Californians Together in increasing their reach and highlighting their powerful work.
 Her dog, Huitzi, keeps her exploring the outdoors and safe from real and perceived threats.

 Director of Programs